jupyter/jupyter/docs/source/install.rst

 **For new users, we highly recommend** `installing Anaconda
 <https://www.continuum.io/downloads>`_.
 Anaconda conveniently
-installs:

-- Python,
-- the Jupyter Notebook, and
-- other commonly used packages for scientific computing and data science.
+installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science.

 Use the following installation steps: